cchauve/HyPlAs/README.md

 Or with virtualenv
 ```
-source module_load.sh #For cedar. should be installed if not available
+source scripts/module_load.sh #For cedar. should be installed if not available
 python -m venv hyplass_env
 source hyplass_env/bin/activate
-python3 build.py hyplass_env
+python3 installer.py hyplass_env
 ```

 ## Overview